How much would a CVA cost your business?

 Most of the above options are still available once the petition has been advertised, but they are less likely to be successful at this point, as once advertised, the company’s bank account will be frozen.

-How do I find the right advice on dealing with my Winding Up Petition?
+How do I find the right advice on stopping a Winding Up Petition?

 A company in financial difficulties wants to be in control of the situation as much as is possible.
 When a creditor issues a winding up petition against a company your first thought is how to stop a winding up petition.
 It may seem like a tough and complicated situation to overcome, but you always have options.

 Here at The Insolvency Experts, our team of insolvency practitioners offer the experience and know-how to give you some level of control over the situation, keeping you informed of the best routes for your company at all times, whilst looking after the interests of your creditors.
-For more information, please feel free to call or email us today.
+For more information, please feel free to call us on 0300 303 8284 or email us today.

 Company Administration Quote